-- (1) Dishonest or misleading, or alternatively negligent: - (i) failed to correctly inform the complainant of his citizenship eligibility; and - (ii) accepted payment for services which were not carried out. - [41] In the face of an allegation of dishonest or misleading conduct, which Mr Aiolupotea was formally notified of by the Authority on 19 February 2019 and again upon being served with the statement of complaint filed in the Tribunal, he has chosen not to explain his conduct. - [42] According to the complainant, he and his brother were informed by the Department of Internal Affairs that they were not eligible for citizenship.
+- b. when requested or required, return passports and other personal documents to the client without delay and in a secure manner. - (1) Dishonest or misleading, or alternatively negligent: - (i) failed to correctly inform the complainant of his citizenship eligibility; and - (ii) accepted payment for services which were not carried out. - [43] In the face of an allegation of dishonest or misleading conduct, which Mr Aiolupotea was formally notified of by the Authority on 19 February 2019 and again upon being served with the statement of complaint filed in the Tribunal, he has chosen not to explain his conduct. - [44] According to the complainant, he and his brother were informed by the Department of Internal Affairs that they were not eligible for citizenship.
 Mr Aiolupotea does not dispute this.
-He has not explained how the brothers could conceivably be eligible. - [43] Mr Aiolupotea's unexplained lack of proper file documentation, which is not confined to citizenship matters, is suspicious and corroborates the allegation of dishonesty.
+He has not explained how the brothers could conceivably be eligible. - [45] Mr Aiolupotea's unexplained lack of proper file documentation, particularly concerning citizenship, is suspicious and provides further evidence of dishonesty.
 His email to the investigator on 31 January 2019 explaining why he had no citizenship documents at all on file (that it was done through a third party) was vague and evasive.

 Mr Aiolupotea provided no documentation showing he assessed eligibility, prepared an application or instructed any third party.
-He did not disclose the invoice of 24 February 2018 for citizenship services to the Authority.
-Also requiring an explanation was his advice to the brothers on about 5 September 2018 not to speak to anyone about "this matter", which might refer to citizenship or the work visas.
-10 He did not provide receipts for monies received, whether for citizenship services or otherwise. - [44] In the absence of any file documents relating to citizenship and an explanation from Mr Aiolupotea as to a credible pathway to citizenship, his failure to correctly inform the complainant of his eligibility, as well as the acceptance of \$4,000 for an application which could not have been successful and for which no work was done, was dishonest.
-The first head of complaint is upheld. - (2) Negligent, or alternatively breached the identified provisions of the Code: - (i) failed to provide a full description of his services, in breach of cl 19(e); - (ii) failed to confirm in writing material discussions, in breach of cl 26(c); - (iii) failed to provide the client file to the Authority, in breach of cl 26(e); and
+He did not disclose the invoice for citizenship services to the Authority.
+Also requiring explanation was his advice to the brothers on about 5 September 2018 not to speak to anyone about "this matter", which might refer to citizenship or the work visas.
+He did not provide receipts for monies received, whether for citizenship services or otherwise.